dengste/minimap/README.md

 ### Before you make a pull request:

-This package is part of GNU ELPA, so any non-trivial change needs a signed copyright assignment with the FSF for GNU Emacs.
+This package is part of GNU ELPA, so anyone making a non-trivial change needs a signed copyright assignment with the FSF for GNU Emacs.